Estimated reading time: 3 minutes

 Looking for pruning success

-The point of making a heading cut (as we describe in Pruning Young Fruit Trees) is to create new branches, in the desired location in the tree.
+The point of establishment pruning is to create new branches, in the desired location in the tree.
+Spring is the best time to notice whether they’ve produced the desired effect.

-And here’s an ideal result.
-The three shoots directly below the cut have all started growing.
 This will create three new branches in this young cherry tree exactly where we want them.

 Success is so satisfying!